Best health insurance in Canada for 2024

 However, having dual coverage might not always result in double benefits, as most plans have coordination of benefits rules.
 It's essential to understand these rules to prevent unnecessary costs and ensure smooth claims processing.

 It is also possible to have two private plans.
 This is often referred to as "dual coverage."
 You may have two private plans due to various reasons.
-You can be covered under your own plan and also as a dependent on your spouse's plan.
+You can be covered under your plan and also as a dependent on your spouse's policy.

 When making a claim, these rules determine which plan pays first and how much the second plan might contribute.
 It's crucial to understand these rules and communicate with both insurance providers to ensure smooth claims processing and avoid overpayment.